India will get growth back: PM Modi after unlocking begins

 PM Modi also came up for an acronym for CII — Champions of Indian Inspirations.
 He said India needs to make products for the world.

-As an example, PM Modi said India imports 30% of its AC requirements which should be reduced.
+As an example, he said India imports 30% of its AC requirements which should be reduced.

 -